asifiqbalwd/Assignment-01-Newspaper-Project-/README.md

 ## Project Description

-The **World Times** project is an HTML-based news webpage showcasing the latest global updates, including top news, global diplomacy, tech innovations, and sports.
+The **Newspaper** project is an HTML-based news webpage showcasing the latest global updates, including top news, global diplomacy, tech innovations, and sports.
 It also features a user feedback form and an instructional video on how to post news.

 ---